ddalwadi12/wazuh-preapproved-autopatch/README.md

 A defensive security automation project that connects **Wazuh vulnerability detection** with a controlled **Ansible patch deployment pipeline**.

-The project is intentionally designed so that a vulnerability is **not patched simply because Wazuh detects it**.
-A patch must already exist in the approved repository and must match the detected CVE and operating system before the pipeline can deploy it.
+The project is designed to use Wazuh to identify vulnerabilities present on monitored systems and automatically patch the affected endpoints when a corresponding **pre-approved patch** is available in the patch repository.
+The pipeline matches the detected vulnerability with the appropriate approved patch and operating system before deploying the remediation through the patch automation process.

 ## Architecture